speks7/nazar-server/README.md

 ## Description
 Tensorflow image classifier with a rest api server to fetch the response from the picture taken using Nazar Application (but lacks HTML UI and only response fetch)

-You can use the repository to train yaour dataset using the script and then use the classify.py file to classify the images.
+You can use the repository to train yaour dataset using the script and then use the classify.py file to classify the images along with fetching Octopart descriptions for identified components.

 ## Installation